AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 the problem is on line 4, the `dealDamage(target)` method.  `dealDamage()` was designed to specifically take in an object of type Monster.  because the `checkCollision()` method took in a generic type T, `dealDamage()` would not accept the generic object.

-my fix ended up being overloaded methods.  while this works, it feels kludgey and repetitious. i'm sure there's a better way to fix this, but for the life of me i simply could not figure it out.  please mike megally, you're my only hope.
+my fix ended up being overloaded methods.  while this works, it feels kludgy and repetitious. i'm sure there's a better way to fix this, but for the life of me i simply could not figure it out.  please mike megally, you're my only hope.

 ##### dealDamage()